EtzioEjjo/ExpenseTracker/README.md

 <h1> <p align="center"> ExpenseTracker </p></h1>
 <br>

-ExpenseTracker is a desktop application developed to help vendors keep track of their customers ,goods and sales.
+ExpenseTracker is a robust desktop application designed to empower vendors in efficiently managing their customers.ExpenseTracker simplifies the process of tracking expenses, monitoring goods, and maintaining sales records.

 # About The  Project:-